 If you want to become an elementary school teacher in Arizona, this program is for you.

-This Arizona School Board of Education (ASBE)-approved program prepares you to teach grades 1-8 within the state of Arizona.
+Alliant International University’s Arizona State Board of Education (ASBE)-approved program prepares you to teach grades 1-8 within the state of Arizona.
 The coursework is offered online with an extensive hands-on training component.
 As part of this program, you will fulfill a teaching internship while paired up with a university mentor and a field supervisor—an experienced teacher who will provide mentorship through assessments and guidance through individualized coaching sessions.
 This means that you will be guided while you learn, teach, and earn an income.

 Learn and Earn